YanivHaliwa/keylogger_reader/readme.md

 # Keylogger reader

 A Python-based keylogger for monitoring keystrokes and capturing the active window title on Linux systems.
-This tool uses `pynput` for listening to keystrokes and `xdotool` for tracking the active window.
+This tool listening to keystrokes and tracking the active window.

+**for more scripts related cyber and securiy check here: [Cyber Security Scripts section](https://github.com/YanivHaliwa/Linux-Stuff/blob/master/README.md#cyber-security-scripts).**

 ## ⚠️ Disclaimer